Key points adapted from the Fourth National Climate Assessment, Chapter 8

 As the pace and extent of coastal flooding and erosion accelerate, the impacts of climate change exacerbate existing social inequities.
 Many communities face difficult questions about determining who will pay for current impacts and future adaptation and mitigation strategies.
 Some communities must decide if, how, or when to relocate.

 U.S. coasts are dynamic environments and highly desirable places to live and work.
 Coasts support jobs in defense, fishing, transportation, and tourism and seaports serve as hubs of commerce that connect the country with its global trading partners.
 Coasts are also home to diverse ecosystems including beaches, estuaries, and deltas that provide opportunities for recreation, support fisheries, and protect land from coastal storms.

-Every year, at multiple locations along the coast of the United States, events such as storm surges, high tides, strong waves, heavy precipitation, increased river flow, and tsunamis cause damaging coastal floods.
-As global sea level rises, higher water levels will exacerbate the impacts of these incidents, resulting in deeper floods that last longer and extend further inland.
+People and assets in the productive coastal region are routinely exposed to weather and climate-related hazards.
+Coastal floods occur at many locations each year, caused by events such as high tides, storm surges, strong waves, and heavy precipitation.
+Impacts from these events can range from mere inconvenience all the way to damaged property, bodily injury, or death.
+As global sea level rises, higher water levels exacerbate the impacts of these incidents, resulting in deeper floods that last longer and extend further inland.
 Additionally, as climate changes, some coastal hazards are projected to increase.
 For instance, coasts may see more severe or more frequent storms and heavier rainfall events.